RahulNode/chatapp/README.md

 You need to configure the database before running this application.

-This is simple chat applkication where you can create the room and store the chat conversation on database.
+This is simple chat applkication where you can create the room and store the chat conversation  in database.